RESOURCES AND ANSWERS

 Work with an experienced coach to sort through your decision to become a coach.
 Contact Linda to work with her.

-Attend Linda’s next Becoming a Coach: What You Want to Know free teleseminar for more information to help you discern if coaching it right for you.
+Attend Linda’s next Becoming a Coach: What You Want to Know free webinars for more information to help you discern if coaching it right for you.
 Sign up for news and updates and you will be notified of the opportunity to sign up for the next scheduled teleseminar.
-The dates for 2017 are February 9, May 19, August 10 and October 9.

 How do Christian coaches integrate faith and practice?

 Christian coaches share many skills and approaches with secular coaches but certainly have significant differences as well.
-For examples, even non-believing coaches can believe all are created with purpose.
+For example, even non-believing coaches can believe all are created with purpose.
 But as Christians we believe that God is the creator.
-Also, like secular coaches we believe our clients can discover what they need from within.
-But we believe our clients make their discoveries not because they are so brilliant in and of themselves, but because they are a brilliant creation of God and if they are believers they have God’s Spirit within them.
+Also, like secular coaches, we believe our clients can discover what they need from within.
+But we believe our clients make their discoveries not because they are so brilliant in and of themselves, but because they are a brilliant creation of God and if they are believers, they have God’s Spirit within them.

 MORE RESOURCES FOR YOU